ansible-collections/ibm_zos_cics/docs/source/modules/stop_cics.rst

-job_name
-  Identifies the name of the job that the region was started with.
-Job names are 1-8 characters.

-  If a job name was not specified in the Start CICS playbook, the \ :literal:`applid`\  is used for the job name of the running region.
+job_id
+  Identifies the job ID belonging to the running CICS region.

-  The Stop CICS module uses this job name to identify the CICS region to be shut down.
+  The Stop CICS module uses this job ID to identify the state of the CICS region and shut it down.

   | **required**: True